Skip to main content

 When starting out, there are a few key things to consider.

-Firstly, it's important to ensure that you have the right tools for tracking your time.
+Firstly, it's important to ensure that you have the right types of tools for legal billing and time tracking.
 There are plenty of options available, such as online programs or apps that allow you to easily enter in activities and track your time efficiently.

 I honestly find it surprising how many people are still struggling to record their time accurately in a complicated Word Doc or Excel sheet—there are some really easy tools for managing legal billing and time tracking below, and I definitely recommend you use them.